199 Main Street

 Intellectual Property - legal innovation, exceptional client service.

-Peter Kunin is a highly experienced intellectual property lawyer, focusing on trademarks, software and technology licensing, internet legal issues and copyright.
+Peter Kunin is a highly experienced intellectual property lawyer, focusing on trademarks, software and technology licensing, Internet legal issues and copyright.
 His clients include local Vermont tech start-ups, mid-sized companies based inside or outside Vermont, foreign companies seeking to protect their intellectual property as they expand into the U.S., and consumer products companies with worldwide sales.
-Peter also serves as Deputy Managing Partner of the Firm.
+Peter also serves as Managing Partner of the Firm.

 Peter works with companies to develop global trademark portfolios and to implement targeted global trademark enforcement strategies.
 His focus is using the trademark applications and registrations that he has developed to stop infringers without the need for extended and expensive litigation.
 On numerous occasions and across diverse industries, Peter has secured trademark settlements with infringers that are highly favorable to his clients.
 He also brings and defends Opposition Actions and Cancellation Actions before the Trademark Trial and Appeal Board.